netgroup-polito/cloud_computing_labs/exercise1/openstack/README.md

 -   **Cannot stop and relaunch OpenStack**.
 The DevStack installation of  OpenStack works in a \"fire and forget\" fashion.
 If you reboot your  machine, the installation will no longer work and you have to reinstall it from scratch, starting from a fresh *operating system* image.
     If you want to install OpenStack again on the same VM, you have to type the above commands:
+    ```bash
     # Uninstall OpenStack
     ./unstack.sh
     # Clean all.
 Note: the source files (i.e., the result of the git clone command) are
     # not deleted, hence you may not need to clone the repository again upon reinstall.
     ./clean.sh
     sudo reboot
     # Restart the installation script from scratch
     ./stack.sh
+    ```
 The OpenStack install is now ready for you to play.